bigunclemax/ford_s3_quake_mod/README.md

 - Add dump of installer logs and hw info to USB stick
 - Add check for error during game files copying

+### [0.9] - 2024-05-26
+- Updated autoinstall.sh script to support the new `jq` utility added in `FMods Tools 2.8`.
+- Added uninstall.sh script to manage /images data uninstall.